cesareuseche/cooking-nana-backend/README.md

     When this endpoint is used with POST method, data should be as:

     {
-        "description":"Description of the recipe"
+        "description":"Description of the recipe",
-        "name":"Name of recipe"
+        "name":"Name of recipe",
-        "instructions":"Some instructions of how to cook"
+        "instructions":"Some instructions of how to cook",
-        "tags":"tags will help to find recipe"
+        "tags":"tags will help to find recipe",
-        "price":"this property could be null"
+        "price":"this property could be null",
         "img_url":"add url of recipe's image"
     }